gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Challenge_questions.md

 A good region to view is around the gene *FUT2*, which is at `chr19:48645971-48755951`.

 **Question.** The SNP [rs601338](https://www.ncbi.nlm.nih.gov/snp/rs601338) in the *FUT2* determines *secretor status*.
-Being a *non-secretor* means that ABH antigens (which are encoded by the ABO locus) are not secreted or expressed into bodily fluids in the normal way.
+Being a *non-secretor* means that blood group antigens (encoded by ABO and other loci) are not secreted or expressed into bodily fluids in the normal way.
 Non-secretors are [protected against some pathogens including *norovirus*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6171556/), but are also more susceptible to others - so it can be medically important what status you have.